stfc/PSyclone/lib/read_only/lfric/README.md

 [Fortran compiler](./../../README.md#compilation) and flags to use.
 They default to ``gfortran`` and the empty string.

 The location of the LFRic infrastructure library is specified using the environment variable ``$INF_DIR``.
-It defaults to the relative path to location of the pared-down infrastructure located in a clone of PSyclone repository.
+It defaults to the relative path to location of the pared-down LFRic infrastructure located in a clone of PSyclone repository, ``$PSYCLONEHOME/src/psyclone/tests/test_files/dynamo0p3/infrastructure``.
 This is not available in the PSyclone installation so the exact path **must be specified** during the compilation process, e.g.

 ```shell
 make F90=ifort F90FLAGS="-g -check bounds" INF_DIR=<path/to/LFRic/code>